Payment Fees

 Cash needed during hold$3,780.00

-Use this calculator when the payout amount is not the only problem.
-It helps you estimate how much arrives on the first release, how much stays tied up, and whether the delay creates a working-capital gap.
+Sometimes the payout amount is fine but the timing is the problem.
+This tool shows how much arrives on the first release, how much stays held, and whether the delay creates a cash-flow gap you should plan for.

 Reserve amount = gross payout x reserve rate.
 First payout = gross payout - reserve amount.
 Days to first payout = settlement days + bank transfer days.
 Days to full release = settlement days + reserve release days + bank transfer days.
 Runway from first payout = first payout / daily cash need.

-• A $2,400 payout with a 10% reserve can leave a noticeable cash gap if the first release is quick but the reserve takes three more weeks to arrive.
+• A $2,400 payout with a 10% reserve can leave a real cash gap if the first release is quick but the reserve takes three more weeks to arrive.

-• This tool helps you translate reserve holds and settlement delay into usable cash and runway instead of treating timing as a minor detail.
+• Helps you translate reserve holds and settlement delay into actual usable cash and runway — instead of treating timing as an afterthought.

-• Many platforms use rolling reserves or staggered release schedules, so this tool simplifies payout timing into one first release and one reserve release.
+• Many platforms use rolling reserves or staggered release schedules — this tool simplifies timing into one first release and one reserve release.

-• Use this tool when payout timing affects inventory, ad spend, or contractor payments more than the headline fee alone.
+• Most useful when payout timing affects inventory, ad spend, or contractor payments more than the headline fee alone.